NielsHolst/UniSim3/site/md/vg.md

 ### Layers

-Besides layers the greenhouse and its environment is conceptualised as a stack of $i=1..n$ horizontal layers.
+Besides volumes the greenhouse and its environment is conceptualised as a stack of $i=1..n$ horizontal layers.
 This is a typical stack:

 1. sky
 2. cover (e.g., glass)
-3. screen
+3. screens
 4. growth light
 5. plant canopy
 6. heat pipe